• Optimizely Overture

 Contextual Unfolding

-Setting up an A/B test can become technical and quickly overwhelming, so designing for experimentation taught me the value of context and progressive guidance.
-We aimed to create an experience where users wouldn’t need heavy instructions to succeed.
-Hence, I found journey mapping very helpful in shaping intuitive, step-by-step flows where we could make guidance feel naturally built-in.
+Designing an A/B testing workflow reinforced how important context and progressive guidance are when things get technical.
+I found journey mapping very helpful in shaping intuitive, step-by-step flows where we could make guidance feel naturally built-in.
 I also learned that good design offers clear direction with flexible options, a mindset I brought to designing for AI, making support timely and relevant to each user’s situation.

 Balancing Design Systems